 - Negative effect on sleep: Alcohol can lead to an increased period of wakefulness during the sleep cycle.
 This can lead to an imbalance in the hormones related to satiety, hunger, and energy storage.

 - Negative effects on digestions and nutrient uptakes: Alcohol can inhibit proper digestion by causing stress on the intestine and stomach.
 As a result, there is a decrease in digestive secretion and food movement in the digestive tract.

 Before you think of introducing your favorite wine back into your diet allow your body first to stabilize for a week.
 Then the remaining weeks, you may consume alcohol in moderations.
 Why?

-- Alcohols relax your inhibition making you indulge in foods not allowed during the maintenance phase of the HCG Diet.
+- Alcohols relax your inhibition making you indulge in foods not allowed during the maintenance phase while on hcg injections.
 You might want to reach for that extra pizza when you wouldn’t ordinarily do.
 You’ll be paying less attention to how and what you’re eating.

 - Your body will burn alcohol first as a primary source of fuel before it uses anything else.
 This includes the lipids from fat and glucose from carbs.
 All these are likely to be stored.